 Double click on the SSIS Character Map Transformation to configure it

 - Destination: We have an option to select, Whether we want to replace the original column.
 Or we want to add this as a new column.
 In this example, we are using the New column option.

 - Operation: We already discussed above

 - Output Alias: Specify the new column name.
 It acts the same as ALIAS column in SQL

 For the time being, we are using only Upper and Lower.
 However, you can try all the available options in SSIS character map transformation.
 Click ok.

 Here we are selecting the Character Map Transformation in SSIS table from the Database

-STEP 7: Click on the Mappings tab to check whether the source columns accurately mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the ssis character map source columns accurately mapped to the destination columns.

 NOTE: If your input column names and destination column names are the same, the intelligence automatically maps.
 If there are any changes in the column names (any alias or calculated columns), we have to map them manually.